coracle-social/coracle/CONTRIBUTING.md

 - Base your pull request on an issue that has already been discussed and acknowledged as a problem or desirable enhancement.
 - Set your pull request up to merge into the `dev` branch of the upstream repo.
 - Make sure your pull request passes all checks and follows code style.
 You can autoformat, lint, and check types using the scripts in package.json.
 More broadly, code style is generally procedural, with some functional paradigms, using objects mostly as singletons with an initialization step.
-Try to use (but not over-use) svelte stores, ramda, and hurdak when possible.
+Try to use (but not over-use) svelte stores and the welshman library when possible.

+#### Bounties

+Issues labeled `bounty` are subject to a payout _upon completion_.
+A bounty's full amount may not be paid out if a PR is not complete, or requires significant cleanup after merge, or if requirements change.
+Please work on bounties in close communication with the project's maintainers to avoid wasting time.
+The bounty amount is listed in the issue.

 #### Development and Deployment